griptape-ai/griptape-trade-school/docs/courses/shotgrid-client/03_understanding_tools.md

     You'll see a very different response this time, something similar to the following:

     ```text hl_lines="5-16"
-    Q: What day is it?
+    User: What day is it?
     processing...
     [12/02/23 06:07:08] INFO     ToolkitTask 0024a33acd8946deac94355ca92ccfde
                                 Input: What day is it?